qu-gg/torch-neural-ssm/README.md

 <a name="citation"/>

 ## Citation
-If you found the information helpful for your work or use portions of this repo in research development, please consider citing
+If you found the information helpful for your work or use portions of this repo in research development, please consider citing:
 ```
 @misc{missel2022torchssm,
     title={TorchSSM},